 The recorded number of offences against life was 73.
 This was five cases fewer than in 2016.
 The annual average for the past ten years is 100.
 The corresponding figure was 129 between 1998 and 2007.
 The number of offences against life in 2015 included 12 murders made with terrorist intent abroad, which the Finnish police were investigating.
 Of the offences against life recorded in 2017, two were murders made with terrorist intent.
 Altogether 348 attempted manslaughters, murders or killings were recorded, which was 37 more than in 2015.
 When recording an offence, the line between attempted manslaughter and aggravated assault is open to interpretation, which may have an effect on the level changes visible in the statistics.

-The number of rapes recorded was 1,009, against 1,039 in the previous year.
-From 2002 to 2011, an average of 710 rapes were reported.
-The recorded number of sexual exploitations of a child was 1,567, which is 51 per cent (526 cases) more than the annual average for the period 2002 to 2011.
-The numbers of rapes and sexual exploitations of a child vary much yearly.
-Individual reports of an offence may include a series of incidents comprising several criminal acts.
+A total of 1,245 rapes (rape, aggravated rape, Paragraph 3) were recorded, which is 7.3 per cent more than in 2016.
+From 2008 to 2017, an average of 988 rapes were reported per year.
+The recorded number of sexual abuses of a child was 1,168, which is six per cent fewer than in the year before.
+The number of sexual harassment cases recorded was 414, which was 121 cases (22.6 per cent) lower than in 2016.
+Sexual harassment was added to the Penal Code on 1 September 2014.
+The numbers of rapes and sexual abuses of a child vary much yearly.
+Individual reports may include a series of incidents comprising several criminal acts.